 Project Grants are what you typically think of when you talk about competing for grants.
 They are awarded based on the applications of those seeking funds, and they exist in a wide variety of areas including health and medical research, science and technology, education, the humanities, social services, the arts,and community development.

 Other Grants: Identifying available grants from Foundations and Corporations is a bit more involved as there is not a single central listing agency.
+If you are a teacher - or know one who could use some financial support - definitely see our article about grants for teachers.
 One worthwhile approach is to find the “Foundation Center Cooperating Collection nearest you.”
 These collections, created by the Foundation Center (a nonprofit research and publishing group in New York), provide some of the Foundation Center’s publications and typically can provide print and online directories of national funders as well as additional useful resources.
 You can also learn valuable tips about finding and successfully competing for Foundation Grants in a system we recommend – read about it in our March 2103 Newsletter.

 A great way for non-profit organizations to find available grants is by learning more about the Common Grant Application and its web site.
-According to that site, grantseekers who can use their services include Non-profit organizations, Non-governmental organizations, Charities, Churches, Libraries, Schools, Government agencies, Individuals, Groups, and associations, coalitions, and alliances of grantseekers
+According to that site, grantseekers who can use their services include Non-profit organizations, Non-governmental organizations, Charities, Churches, Libraries, Schools, Government agencies, Individuals, Groups, and associations, coalitions, and alliances of grantseekers.
+Also see our latest article on Grants for Nonprofits.

 Trusts and Corporations can also be found through subscription-based directories such as the Foundation Center Directory.
 The most basic subscription is about $240 per year, providing fairly limited search capabilities.
 More functional versions begin at $480 for one year.